 In 1912, my London-born maternal grandfather emigrated to Canada.
-He arrived on St Patrick’s Day and some times I wonder what he might think of the rowdy revelries that headline festivities nearly a century later.
+He arrived on St Patrick’s Day and some times I wonder what he'd think of the rowdy revelries that headline festivities nearly a century later.
 He loved a party: he’d likely have thought he’d reached the Promised Land!

 To delight kids and grown-ups alike, this week serve an All-Green St Patrick’s Supper that includes a Very Green Salad, spinach topped with green pepper and broccoli bits and, oh dear, green goddess dressing.
 Dessert?
 That would be Mean Green Gelatin, lime jello with green grapes.